lareponse/badhat/doc/run.md

 > Also, it's possible to return values from included files

-That single fact flips the meaning of a “file”.
+That single fact flips the meaning of a "file".
 A file can be a producer.

 Push one step further: a file can return a **closure**.
 Now the file defines behavior without adding names to the global namespace.
 No registry.
 No collisions.
 The call-site just receives a callable.